-How to choose a banquet facility or reception hall for your wedding reception.
+How to choose a banquet hall or facility for your wedding reception in Southern California.

-It’s not always a quick and easy process when selecting a banquet facility or reception hall for your wedding day.
-You want a good size location but not TOO big, you don’t need a Ballroom, or you have decided to choose not to afford a hotel ballroom.
+It’s not always a quick and easy process when selecting a banquet hall for your wedding reception.
+If you are having a wedding in California, you want a good size location but not TOO big, you don’t need a Ballroom, or you have decided to choose not to afford a hotel ballroom.
 Perhaps all you desire is privacy for you event, you only want to be the one event taking place so the staff possibly does not get spread too thin.
 Did you know that even some restaurants offer the privacy you desire with a private room or oversized outdoor patio space with a private bar for your guests?

 Things to consider when planning your reception:

 How far away will the reception be from the wedding?
 If people have to drive too far, chances are they won’t go.
 They’re more likely to find an excuse as to why they can’t go.
 This is one reason for considering the facilities that your church has to offer.